adamsilver/adamsilver.io-jekyll/_drafts/2015-01-01-javascript-inheritance.md

 categories: forms dom js
 ---

-Douglas Crockford explains why inheritance is useful as a form of code reuse [[0](#ref0)]:

-> It is very common to have a quantity of objects all implementing exactly the same methods.
-Classes make it possible to create them all from a single set of definitions.
-It is also common to have objects that are similar to some other objects, but differing only in the addition or modification of a small number of methods.
-Classical inheritance is useful for this but prototypal inheritance is even more useful.

-In this article a simple but powerful implementation is discussed.
-ECMAScript doesn't provide an inherit function natively so we will need to create one.
+Javascript inheritance is useful with regard to code reuse.
+Douglas Crockford says it best [[0](#ref0)].
+Unfortunately, ECMAScript doesn't provide an inherit function natively so we will need to create one.

+In this article a simple but powerful technique is documented.
+This article consists of two parts: Creating the inherit function and then utilising it to demonstrate one object inheriting the features of another.

 ## Creating an inherit function

-Firstly, a `lib` namespace is defined to contain library functions.
-Don't worry it only needs two small functions to enable Javascript inheritance in a simple way.
+This will consist of defining a namespace for the library (which we will call `lib`) containing two functions: `cloneObject` and `inherit` both taken from Jessie [[1](#ref1)].
+The namespace bit is optional but good practice [[2](#ref2)].

     var lib = {};

+This will contain the two library functions.

+### Defining *cloneObject*

 Then we create a `cloneObject` function; this function is important, without it, we can't make copies of the same object.